BioNomad/Bioinformatica/pages_you_can_read/correlation_resampling/correlation_resampling.md

 Yay\!
 We just used bootstrapping\!
 Now what does all this mean?
 Well to run a bootstrap resampling on our data we need to define the statistic we are examining, that’s where `cor.func()` comes in.
-We set i as rows because are variables are stored in columns.
+We set i as rows because our variables are stored in columns.
 So if we are going to replace a few of our values, we are replacing rows.
 The results we get from 1000 bootstrap resamplings delivers the original correlation, the bias, and the standard error.
 The confidence interval of this boot strap